Connect to SQL Server in a BizTalk Services Project

 Optional.
 An identifier used to make the URI unique.

 Required.
 The name of the SQL Server instance.
-If no value is specified, the Default instance is used.
+If no value is entered, the Default instance is used.

 Required.
 The server name or IP address of the SQL Server and optionally, a port number.
-If the port is not specified, port 1433 will be used.
-To specify a different port, enter MyServerName:PortNumber.
+If the port is not entered, port 1433 is used.
+To use a different port, enter MyServerName:PortNumber.

 The SQL Server Connection URI provides additional information on the SQL adapter.

-Specify the credentials: Enter the credentials to authenticate to the on-premise source SQL Server.
+Specify the credentials: Enter the credentials to authenticate to the on-premises SQL Server.
 Options include:

 Use Windows Credentials

-The logged on user credentials will be used to connect to the source SQL Server.
+The logged on user credentials are used to connect to the SQL Server.

 Use the following UserName and Password

-Enter a User name and Password that can connect to the source SQL Server.
+Enter a User name and Password that can connect to the SQL Server.

-In Operations, expand the node, select the database operation and click the right arrow:
+In Operations, expand the node, select the database operation, and select the right arrow:

 Browsing, Searching, and Retrieving Metadata for SQL Server Operations provides additional details on selecting an operation.

-To see the operation’s generated WSDL, select the operation and click Properties.
+To see the operation’s generated WSDL, select the operation, and select Properties.

-In Runtime Security, specify the security type.
+In Runtime Security, enter the security type.
 This security type determines how the client message is authenticated with the LOB Target.
 Options include: